 You will be assessed using a variety of methods which may include practical and theory exams, reports and assignments, presentations and practical work.
 The assessment methods are designed to review your understanding and knowledge relevant to the sector.

 It is advisable that you have access to your own laptop for research and assignment writing.
-In order to access work placement opportunities, students will need to pay for the cost of a DBS check which currently costs £26 (November 2016).
+In order to access work placement opportunities, students may need a DBS check, the cost of which will be included as part of your course fees.

 The Foundation Degree provides the perfect progression platform for further study on the BA (Hons) Security and Offender Management at Derby College.
 Opportunities to study other 'top-up' degrees at the University of Derby are available, subject to approval.